 2. Dahi Vada

 Super quick to prepare and super delicious to munch, bhelpuri works great to enliven dull evenings.
-Add generous quantities of namkeen, lemon and chillies for the zing.
+Add generous quantities of namkeen, lemon, and chilies for the zing.

 4. Fruit Chaat